Causes Of Sleeplessness

 (In this article Dr. Michael Breus, one of the world's leading sleep experts and paid consultant to the makers of Advil® PM, discusses the causes of sleeplessness and remedies to combat it.)

 Whether it's an occasional night of tossing and turning, or chronic difficulty sleeping through the night, all of us at some point have experienced the frustration and fatigue of sleeplessness.
-You may know all-too-well what sleeplessness feels like, but do you know what's behind your difficulty falling asleep or staying asleep?
+You may know all-too-well what sleeplessness feels like, but do you know what's stopping you from sleeping the whole night?

 Sleeplessness has a wide range of possible causes.
 Physical, psychological, and environmental factors all can undermine your ability to achieve a restful, complete night of sleep: